 Junior High Lesson Program (Grades 7-8)

-While this program was eliminated from our school schedule this past year, I had ran a pull-out instrumental group lesson program.
+While this program was eliminated from our school schedule starting for the 2016-2017 school year, I had previously ran a pull-out instrumental group lesson program.
 Students were grouped by grade level and instrument on flute, clarinet, saxophone, trumpet, trombone, low brass and percussion.
-I was fully in charge of creating the program and schedule that worked with the school’s master schedule.
 At the time we had a fixed 7 period day, and the lessons rotated based on group/day/period.
 In our lessons we worked on technique, scales, breathing, music, and studied the etudes in “14 Weeks to a Better Band” by Roger Maxwell.

 High School Concert Band (Grades 9-12)